 No more cake

 When I go to a restaurant and I order a piece of cake, I always wonder how much more cake there is back in the kitchen.
-It just always fascinates me, from a logistics point of view, how much planning must take place to estimate consumption vs supply so that the restaurant achieves that magical goldilocks ballance between oversupply and not being able to meet demand.
-It must be a headache, especially having to factor in low consumption and high consumption days, and the varying demographic profile of the clientele which affects which cake they will choose.
+Not because I’m greedy but because it just always fascinates me, from a logistics point of view, how much planning must take place to estimate consumption vs supply so that the restaurant achieves that magical goldilocks balance between oversupply and not being able to meet demand.
+Maybe it is just me being paranoid about not having my favourite cake, but it must be a headache, especially having to factor in low consumption and high consumption days, and the varying demographic profile of the clientele which, I would think, affects which cake they will choose.

-But as end consumers we don’t realise the difference between what is on the menu, and what is feasibly possible back in the kitchen.
-And when we order cake, we order the cake that is on our mind, not the cake that actually exists, in much the same way that our civilisation has been taking resources from Earth: never asking how quickly they are replaced, if at all, whether these are aquifers, tuna, or trees.
+But as end consumers we never really stop and think about the difference between what is on the menu, and what is feasibly possible back in the kitchen.
+And when we order cake, we order the cake that is on our mind, not the cake that actually exists back in the kitchen, in much the same way that our civilisation has been taking resources from Earth: never asking how quickly they are replaced, if at all, whether these are aquifers, tuna, or trees.

 But our naivety as consumers goes beyond simply being unaware of the real cost of our civilisation to the planet.
 I’m afraid that I have been incredibly naive in my assumption that there is a sophisticated logistical operation going on back in the kitchen.
 The goldilocks balance of supply and demand would only have been achieved if there were Harvard-educated economists having board meetings with the restaurant’s chefs on a weekly basis, using predictive modelling analytics of cake consumption data and other variables, and adjusting supply accordingly.
 There would be environmental scientists advising on the impact of overconsumption, population increase and intensive farming on the natural environment.
 There would be a social scientist and immigration advisor helping Hulio from Guatemala who works long hours in the cake kitchen so that he is more valued and appreciated, and better rewarded for his back-breaking work.